ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effects.md

 - `allowDerived: false` (default) Configure whether derivations - binary, logical, or unary operations on values and variables - are allowed at the top level.
+- `allowFunctionProperties: false` (default) Configure whether it is allowed to extend functions with properties.
 - `commonjs` Configure whether the code being analyzed is, or is partially, CommonJS code.
 If not specified it will use ESLint hints to determine if a given piece of code is written in CommonJS or not.
 For CommonJS it allows for